 Media Literacy Ireland

-The Irish Media Literacy Network is a network of interested parties working together to promote media literacy across Ireland.
+Media Literacy Ireland is a network of interested parties working together to promote media literacy across Ireland.
 You can download more information about the Network and complete the membership form to join our Network.
 Network membership is open to both individuals and organisations who are working to achieve any of the outcomes identified in the BAI’s Media Literacy policy.

 The Broadcasting Sustainability Network aims to bring together the radio and television sector, programme makers, and their supply chain associates with a view to fostering and supporting sustainability in broadcasting, instigating positive action across society, and to be a forum for collaboration and partnerships.

 The Network was established by the BAI in late 2019, following consultation with the sector.
 The BAI appointed independent consultants SustainabilityWorks as the Network coordinator, with the remit to establish and coordinate the Network.
 A steering committee comprising of network representatives has been established to develop and support the network.
 Members of the steering committee include: the BAI; RTÉ; TG4; Wireless Ltd; Communicorp; CRAOL; Flirt FM; Beat FM; Screen Producers Ireland; Screen Ireland; the Radio Kerry Group; and South East Radio.